Vyral/amy-wengerd/_posts/2019-09-05-4-scenarios-where-our-fast-forward-program-might-be-your-best-option.md

 video_alternate_image: /uploads/wengerd-youtube-1-1.jpg
 youtube_code: 5L2F59qs36M
 ---
 {% include youtube.html %}

 **&nbsp; Looking to sell a home?
 [Click Here](https://www.epropertywatch.com/homeownerPage/x4w8Ojzn){: target="_blank"}**

 **&nbsp; Looking to buy a home?
-[Click Here](https://www.amysguarantee.com/search){: target="_blank"}**
+[Click Here](https://amysguarantee.com/properties/sale){: target="_blank"}**

 Is the Fast Forward program the best option for your own selling goals?
 It just might be if: &nbsp;As many of you know, The Amy Wengerd Group unveiled our Fast Forward program for home sellers earlier this year.
 We’re excited to report that it’s been a resounding success as we’ve been able to serve so many of our clients with it already.
-In fact, we just closed on a client’s house today\!&nbsp;
+In fact, we just closed on a client’s house today!&nbsp;

 **1\.
 You want to skip the traditional sale process.&nbsp;**